“Kennedy is a cultural ambassador of the first order..

 The torch of world leadership which America constantly has to earn, has not been given historically to other nations.
 There were dictators, war lords and kings.
 From its birth in 1776, America has tried to carry that torch alone, yet may fall like Rome.
 For that catastrophe to happen, American people of the fifty states, must allow the Washington, DC politicians and financial oligarchs to destroy the Constitution of the American republic.
 Tyranny or Liberty.
 It is the American’s choice, yet many know it not.
 We live in critical times.
 Each state will soon decide America’s future, causing a chain of events unstoppable.

 It is prudent to remind men in uniform, that they swore an oath to “protect and defend the Constitution” and not politicians and their agendas.
 Will American soldiers and law enforcement uphold their secret honor as the founding fathers did?
-International travelers now ask me, “What happened to America?
-We always thought that America was the light of the world.”
+International travelers ask me, “What happened to America?
+We thought America was the light of the world.”
 I believe America has lost its compass for human transcendence.

-The impossible just hasn’t been figured out yet.
 I ask you to join me in my mission.

 It’s time for the new “American Renaissance.”